 What is direct cremation?

-A direct cremation is a standalone cremation with no funeral service, memorial, ceremony, or attendees.
+A direct cremation, also know as an unattended cremation, is a standalone cremation with no funeral service, memorial, ceremony, or attendees.
 It is a simplified, fuss-free alternative that allows friends and family to hold their own celebration of their loved one, on their own timeline.

 How does it work?